Sharp metastability threshold for an anisotropic bootstrap percolation model: Lower bound of Theorem Lower bound of Theorem 1.1

-\begin{proof}[the claim]Let $\HH$ be a hierarchy.
+\begin{pf} Let $\HH$ be a hierarchy.
 First assume that there exists one seed with root label $R'$ satisfying $x(R')\geq p^{-1-2T}$.
-Then the probability that this seed is horizontally traversable is smaller than $\exp -p^{-1-T}$ when $p$ is small enough (same computation as usual).
+Then the probability that this seed is horizontally traversable is smaller than $\exp-p^{-1-T}$ when $p$ is small enough (same computation as usual).
 The claim follows easily in this case.

 We now assume that $x(R')\leq p^{-1-2T}$ for every seed of the hierarchy.
-Using Lemma \ref{less simple lemma}, there exist rectangles $R_0\subset\cdots\subset R_N$ satisfying the conditions of the lemma such that
+Using Lemma \ref{lesssimplelemma}, there exist rectangles $R_0\subset\cdots\subset R_N$ satisfying the conditions of the lemma such that

-Using Lemma \ref{simple lemma}, we can transform this expression into
+Using Lemma \ref{simplelemma}, we can transform this expression into